How to setup Prometheus Docker Monitoring

 • Click "New Server"

-• Input desired name, Prometheus server IP and port (http://<Host IP Address>:9090> ) and select Prometheus for server type.
+• Input the desired name, Prometheus server IP and port (http://<Host IP Address>:9090> ) and select Prometheus for server type.

 New Prometheus Server